ursmal1948/algorithms/algorithm_implementations/ciphers/README.md

 <font size="+1">
 Welcome to the "ciphers" package of the "algorithms" library.
-This package provides implementations of various classical ciphers, including Vigenère cipher, Caesar cipher, and Morse code.
+This package provides implementations of various classical ciphers, including Vigenère cipher, Caesar cipher and Morse code.
 </font>

 ## Installation